xeeo/node-static/README.md

 VERY VERY VERY basic static server

-start the server on a path and load in the browser everything that is under that folder level.
+start the server and load in the browser everything that is under that folder level.